from the change of look of Joaquin Phoenix to the meeting of two gallants, George Clooney and Ben Aflleck

 In these last days there were many red carpets in Hollywood and in Europe and the paparazzi were able to record different snapshots starring, of course, various famous figures.
 From film or series premieres to parades and festivals.
-Love, smiles and changes of look can be seen in these postcards, where they shine Joaquin Phoenix, George Clooney, Ben Affleck, Diego Boneta, Penélope Cruz and Charlize Theron, among others.
+Love, smiles and changes of look can be seen in these postcards, where Joaquin Phoenix, George Clooney, Ben Affleck, Diego Boneta, Penelope Cruz and Charlize Theron, among others, shine.

 On the other side of the ocean, the actors also attended several unpostponable appointments.
 But there were some who especially attracted attention such as Joaquin Phoenix, who was seen with a very particular haircut at the New York Film Festival.
 In the same city, but in another event, Claire danes and her husband Hugh Dancy, and Maggie gyllenhaal and your partner Peter sarsgaard attended the premiere of Dopesick (Hulu), which took place at MoMA.